 Approximately one-third of adults in the United States provide care to other adults as unpaid caregivers.

 Caring for an aging spouse or parent tests your budget, patience, and endurance.
-Fortunately, there are federal, state, and local government programs that can help you make ends meet, find care for your loved one, and even obtain respite care for yourself.
+Fortunately, there are federal, state, and local government programs and other resources for elderly caregivers that can help you make ends meet, find care for your loved one, and even obtain respite care for yourself.
 Read more on these elder care resources below.

 Millions of seniors are eligible for various benefits from more than 2,500 federal, state, local, and private benefit programs.
 These programs can help cover the cost of everyday expenses like prescriptions, health care, utilities, and more for those who qualify.
 Unfortunately, many miss out on these programs because they do not know about the available assistance or how to apply for it.
 BenefitsCheckUp® is a free service by the National Council on Aging (NCOA) that helps older adults determine their eligibility for more than 2,500 federal, state, local, and private benefit programs.

 With your senior family member or loved one, visit this link to begin your BenefitsCheckUp®.
 BenefitsCheckUp® will prepare a comprehensive report identifying benefit programs to consider.
 For added convenience, the final report includes details of the individual programs, contact information that answers questions and helps with enrollment, and a listing of the necessary documentation to aid in the application process.

 The Eldercare Locator is a free, national service that connects older Americans and their loved ones with local senior care resources designed to help seniors live independently in their own communities.
 The Eldercare Locator’s website contains a wealth of information for both seniors and caregivers.
 It features a searchable database to identify the state and local available resources for caregivers or your senior loved one.